richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 The goal of new simulation methods can be to transform physical phenomena, such as light, sound, air speed, temperature and humidity, into computable models.
 We can use the multi-faceted potentials of simulation to predict the atmosphere of our future buildings.
 There are intersections and interdependencies between those who design and those who develop simulations—between tool users and tool makers.
 Perhaps one of the reasons that this issue is emerging is because of the current intersection where designers are becoming tool makers, creating methods through which their design interests can be explored.
 As aesthetics can now be considered as a part of ecology, atmosphere must become a part of architectural design.
 [2-5]

+New tools could visualise, and virtualise, the qualities of user experience in buildings, so that designers could evaluate and react to building design options.[2-5]

+Finally, what is required is the integration of the representational aspects of multi-simulation in the design model—a BIM/SIM model.[2-5]

 ### 7. BIM（Building Information Model）建筑信息模型的参数化及平台转换数据接口；
 Ultimately, CAD and documentation should further become a by-product of the design process, as the potential of a landscape BIM (LIM) method may promise, although we are some way from a synthetic implementation of such a system.[1-13]